Writing good image alt text

 What alt text is and why it matters

 Alt text is a short hidden description used for images that contain information.
-It helps people who cannot see images understand what the page is saying.
+It helps people who use screen readers understand what the image shows and why it matters.

 Screen readers read alt text aloud when they reach an image.
-It may also appear if the image fails to load.
+Alt text will also appear if the image fails to load.

-Do not add alt text just to meet a requirement.
+Alt text should not describe every detail.
 Every image announced by a screen reader demands attention.
-Unnecessary alt text can slow people down, create noise, and make content harder to use.
+Unnecessary alt text can slow people down, create noise and make content harder to use.

 Alt text is about meaning, not appearance.

 There is rarely a single “correct” way to write alt text.
-What matters is that it makes sense in context and is quick and easy to understand.
+What matters is that it makes sense for that page and is quick and easy to understand.

 When writing alt text, pause and ask: